-High performance, uniform density, cost competitive alternative to Amazon balsa wood AND PET
+High performance, uniform density, price competitive alternative to Amazon balsa wood AND PET foam

 Wind turbine blades, airplanes and boats are made from balsa wood which has low density and high strength.
 These unique characteristics deliver the necessary compressive and sheer strength, fatigue and impact performance.